chase-moskal/crnc/readme.md

       the value to present to the user. like `1234.56` for $1,234.56.
     - `options` ***(optional)*** *ConverterDisplayParams object*
       - `currency` ***(optional)*** *string*
         specify a currency to override the *targetCurrency.*
+        ***don't be confused here:*** this is not specifying the currency of the input value — instead, this specifies the requested *output* currency.
       - `precision` ***(optional)*** *integer number*
         force a specific amount of precision to display the number.
         eg, `3` gives you "$1,234.560",